zadeviggers/wallpaper/README.md

 - Supports Material 3 icon theming
 - Amoled black option

-Please open an issue suggesting a new feature!
+Please feel free to open an issue suggesting a new feature!

 ## Install